 You don’t have to leave just because your landlord tells you to!
 A legal eviction follows a very specific legal process that your landlord must follow.
 All eviction notices must be in writing.
 Additionally, if you live in a rent-controlled apartment, your landlord can only evict you for a specific set of reasons called“Just Cause.”

 TALK TO A TENANTS RIGHTS COUNSELOR IMMEDIATELY IF YOU ARE BEING EVICTED.
-VISIT WWW.SFADC.ORG FOR A LIST OF TENANTS RIGHTS GROUPS IN SAN FRANCISCO.
+VISIT Get Help FOR A LIST OF TENANTS RIGHTS GROUPS IN SAN FRANCISCO.

 Some causes for eviction are because the tenant has violated their lease agreement or the law.
 These are called“For-Fault” evictions.
 Some common examples include: